The effect of predation on the dynamics of Chronic Wasting Disease in deer: Discussion

-Our analysis has several limitations relating to the parameter values used, model complexity, and modeling framework.
-We used some published parameter values for our mathematical model, but there are some questions concerning the structural identifiability of some of the model parameters.
-For a system of this complexity, estimating meaningful parameters from the scarce available data is an ongoing challenge.
-Consider, for example, a model examined in \cite{miller_2006} that has the form
+Our analysis has several limitations relating to the parameter values, model complexity, and modeling assumptions.
+We found it somewhat difficult to find published parameter values to parameterize our mathematical models with.
+Ultimately, we used parameter estimates from \cite{miller_2006} and previous modeling efforts \cite{SharpPastor2011}, and otherwise used intuition to make reasonable guesses about the magnitude of the parameters.
+We noticed that some of the models used to generate parameter estimates may lack structural identifiability \cite{miller_2006}.
+Consider the ``Indirect + Direct'' model examined in \cite{miller_2006}, which has a similar form to Eq. (\ref{eq:m7})-(\ref{eq:m9}).
+The ``Indirect + Direct'' model has the form

-The authors attempted to fit this model using observations of $C$ from two data sets of CWD outbreaks. $S$, $I$, and $E$, are all unobserved states of the model.
-A structural identifiability analysis \footnote{We used \texttt{StructuralIdentifiability.jl} to perform the identifiability analysis of the system \cite{structidjl}.
-The implementation we used can be found here \url{https://docs.sciml.ai/StructuralIdentifiability/stable/}.} of the model structure reveals that the parameters $\gamma$ and $\epsilon$ are structurally non-identifiable when only $C$ is observed, though the other kinetic parameters are globally identifiable.
-If $E$ is unobserved, then it should not be expected that $\gamma$ and $\epsilon$ can be uniquely determined based on the structure of the model alone.
-The parameters $\gamma$ and $\epsilon$ are still globally non-identifiable even if $S$, $I$, and $C$ are observed, but $E$ is unobserved.
-However, if one is able to observe $C$ and $E$, but not $S$ and $I$, all kinetic parameters are globally identifiable, but measuring $E$ is a key challenge.
+The authors attempted to fit this model using observations of $C$ from two data sets of CWD outbreaks.
+However, notice that the system has a scaling symmetry \footnote{We used \texttt{STRIKE-GOLDD} to find the scaling symmetry \cite{massonis2020finding}.
+The MATLAB implementation we used can be found here \url{https://github.com/afvillaverde/strike-goldd}.
+The ``Indirect'' model in \cite{miller_2006} may also have the same scaling symmetry.
+Other models were not examined.} , which causes a structural identifiability issue (see $\psi$ below).
+The structure of the model prohibits the discovery of a unique parameter estimate because the dynamics of the system are the same for any choice of $ \psi$.